ankurbanerji3/TrialGPT/README.md

 # TrialGPT -- An LLM approach for matching patients to their eligible clinical trials.

-Head over to "Intuition and Theory" file to get a complete picture of what the algorithm is and how is it implemented in phases.
+Before executing the project, have a good look at the "Intuition and Theory" file to get a complete picture of what the algorithm is and how is it implemented in phases.

 Input files to start with -->
 1. corpus.json